PELN/trivia_app/README.md

 For the frontend, I have used React Hooks and bootstrap (the design/UX was not prioritized as much as functionality)

+Also, I didn't use a database to store the rooms and players, since I wanted to focus on learning react and node.

 <img width="650" alt="Screenshot 2021-05-24 at 16 57 03" src="https://user-images.githubusercontent.com/31202787/119367595-646d0900-bcb2-11eb-96f5-bc52abba25aa.png">